-How Gratitude can Help with Back to School Blues or Anxiety
+How Gratitude can Help with Back to School Anxiety

 Parents… I’ve been there, too!
 It sometimes feels like you’re the only one having trouble or a hard time with something.
 I can guarantee you’re not alone, especially when it comes to back to school anxiety.
 Children are feeling pressured to fit in, they're feeling judged, nervous or unsure and they’re comparing their sweet selves to others.
 There are so many emotions, and when it begins to affect large amounts of families, it gets considered as ‘common’.